VariantSync/Vatras/README.md

 > Our "Notes on Mechanized Proofs" gives detailed information on our paper-to-artifact correspondence including a table that documents where and how every definition, theorem, or proof is formalized in Agda.
 > Moreover, our demo replays the round-trip running example of translating a configurable sandwich to the various languages (Section 3) using our compilers (Section 5).

-This is the supplementary Agda library for our paper _On the Expressive Power of Languages for Static Variability_ conditionally accepted at Object-Oriented Programming, Systems, Languages & Applications 2024 (OOPSLA 2024).
+This is the supplementary Agda library, called Vatras, for our paper _On the Expressive Power of Languages for Static Variability_ conditionally accepted at Object-Oriented Programming, Systems, Languages & Applications 2024 (OOPSLA 2024).

 This library formalizes all results in our paper: